chancesmith/chance-smith-gatsby-blog/content/blog/autonomy.md

 Would anyone else benefit from seeing this work? ([bus-co](https://www.sodiumhalogen.com/glossary#bus-coefficiency) and [pairing](https://www.sodiumhalogen.com/pairing))
 Is this the first time I've done this, or has anyone on the team?

 We need to balance collaboration and work ownership.
-We only work our work questioned with some decisions.
-Let's decide on the big things and give ownership of how to get there.
+We don't want our work questioned with every decision.
+So, let's decide on the big things together and give autonomy on how to get there.